myparcelnl/woocommerce/readme.txt

       ```des/class-wcmp-rest-api-integration.php): failed to open stream```

 = 2.4.3 (2018-01-05) =
-* Fix: Add myparcel fields to REST api to create order request
+* Fix: Add MyParcel BE fields to REST api to create order request
 * Fix: Hide days when the pickup delivery is selected

 = 2.4.2 (2017-10-29) =